 Why is tea tree oil good for skin?

 Tea tree oil has natural cleansing and purifying qualities.
-And, as a result of this, it can help reduce skin redness, swelling and inflammation, as well as unclog pores, promote healing and hydrate skin.6
+And, as a result of this, it can help reduce skin redness and hydrate skin.6

 How to use it: Apply to clean, dry skin once or twice a day or as needed using a cotton bud.
 Dilute with water or aloe vera for sensitive skin or add a few drops and combine with your moisturiser or serum.7 Alternatively, use products that already contain tea tree oil.

 It may be an acid, but it’s got major moisturising properties.
 In fact, it’s been estimated that hyaluronic acid can hold up to one thousand times its own weight in water molecules.
 Because of this, it can work wonders for replacing lost moisture, soothing skin and preventing moisture loss.8 Read more about its benefits and uses here: What is hyaluronic acid?

 How to use it: Use twice a day on dry, clean skin, including sensitive skin (it gets on well with most skin types).

 Why is collagen good for skin?

 As we get older, our collagen levels naturally start to drop, which can lead to skin sagging, fine lines and wrinkles.
 Collagen helps replenish those levels by improving skin plumpness and the overall ability of skin cells to retain moisture.
 In turn, this can lead to more of a healthy and youthful glow.9

 How to use it: Use it morning or night, or both, depending on how your skin responds to it.10